A Survey of Inverse Reinforcement Learning: Challenges, Methods and Progress

 \subsection{Entropy Optimization}

-\irl{} is essentially an ill-posed problem because multiple reward functions can explain the expert’s behavior.
-While the max-margin approach for solution is expected to be valid in some domains, it introduces a bias into the learned reward function in general.
-Thus, multiple methods take recourse to the maximum entropy principle~\cite{Jaynes_MaxEnt} to obtain a distribution over potential reward functions while avoiding any bias.
-The distribution that maximizes entropy makes minimal commitments beyond the constraints and is least wrong.
+\irl{} is essentially an ill-posed problem because multiple reward functions can explain the expert's behavior.
+The maximum margin approaches of Section~\ref{subsec:max-margin} introduce a bias into the learned reward function.
+To avoid this bias, multiple methods take recourse to the maximum entropy principle~\cite{Jaynes_MaxEnt} to obtain a distribution over behaviors, parameterized by the reward function weights.
+According to this principle, the distribution that maximizes the entropy makes minimal commitments beyond the constraints and is least wrong.